 - Feed baby right before you leave, if you can.
 Since most babies eat when they want this can be hard to predict.
 Give it the old college try before hitting the road otherwise, you might be feeding baby before you hit the city limits!

-- BABY DRY DIAPERS ARE LIFE!
+- BABY DRY DIAPERS ARE AMAZING!
 They will hold more urine then most regular diapers keep baby dry!
 Also, slather on a nice layer of butt cream before leaving.

 Tips While On The Road With Baby

 - Prepare to change baby in the passenger seat of the car.
 Babies know that they need to have a complete blow out when there is no changing table is insight.
 If the next stop is a nasty gas station that you will likely catch Ebola from the bathroom in, a baby will for sure need changed.
 Bring a few plastic bags along to put dirty clothes and diapers in.

 Traveling At Night With A Baby

 Traveling at night can be a great option depending on the baby and you.
 However, there are a few things to consider.

 - Are you too tired from lack of sleep to travel at night?
 Don’t forget, the baby will be awake and ready to go just like any normal day once you arrive.
 If you are going to need ten venti extra shot macchiatos to get through breakfast you might want to skip the night drive.